The Woodsman (play): Plot

 However, the Witch tracks down Nick and Nimmie while they are asleep and places a curse on his axe which causes him to lose pieces of himself every time he uses it.
 A group of Winkies, the Tinsmiths, help him by replacing each of his severed limbs with metal parts.
-Nimmie tries to stop Nick from continuing to chop, but he is too devoted to his craft: eventually, the axe completely tears him to pieces.
+Nimmie tries to stop Nick from continuing to use the axe, but he is too devoted to building their future together: eventually, the axe completely tears him to pieces.
 Nimmie recovers his parts and pleads with the Winkies for help, breaking her silence in the process.
 The Winkies build Nick a new body out of tin, and Nimmie uses her powers to revive him.
 However, realizing he lacks a heart and feeling he can no longer love Nimmie, Nick chooses to leave her.
 The Witch invites a devastated Nimmie to return to her, but Nimmie rejects her and vanishes into the woods alone.
 In the play's only song with lyrics, "Rusting Tin Man", the Woodsman devotes his existence to chopping wood in the field as the spirits of his parents sadly watch on.
 Eventually, his memories of Nimmie fade as he rusts until he is completely unable to move.

 Some time later, the Witch is crushed when a house falls from the sky, and a girl emerges, venturing into Oz.